 Our minimum requirements are that you have or are predicted to get at least a 2:1 degree classification for most of our programmes.
 Some require a Masters degree.
 If you have a third-class degree, you will not be eligible for the programme.
 We do advertise vacancies outside of the Graduate and Summer placement programme on our central careers website www.centrica.com/careers.

+You can only make one application per academic year.
 We prefer applicants to have a clear focus on which programme they would like to apply for when they submit their application.
 However, if the area you applied for is no longer hiring (or if we have had substantial volumes of high quality applications), we may consider transferring your application to your second preference as stated on your application form.

 Please could you enter your expected degree result based on your current grades.